-Nottinghamshire Fire and Rescue Service employs more than 300 wholetime firefighters.
+Nottinghamshire Fire and Rescue Service employs 358 wholetime firefighters.
 They crew our 14 wholetime fire engines - which are strategically based across the county on our 12 wholetime fire stations - and provide round-the-clock fire cover to the people of Nottinghamshire - 24 hours a day, seven days a week.

 A career as a wholetime, or full-time, firefighter is both exciting and rewarding.
 No day is the same within the modern day fire and rescue service - as staff now not only respond to fires, road traffic collisions and other incidents, but also work to educate local people, support their local communities and prevent these incidents from happening in the first place.

 This community-focused prevention, education and protection work is a massive part of a wholetime firefighter's role.
 So too, of course, is responding to emergencies.
 Our firefighters train hard, not only in their initial training but on a regular basis during the course of their career, to ensure that they are ready to respond to an incident whenever needed.

 What this means is that our staff have the skills and training to deal with everything from minor bin fires, rapidly developing house fires, chemical incidents, rescues from height and water, road traffic collisions between vehicles of varying sizes, and generally any situation where somebody in danger needs rescuing, even animals.
 Our crews also provide assistance when bad weather hits and help with things such as flooding - as well as providing medical assistance when required.

 Once trained to the level of a competent firefighter, our staff also have the opportunity to progress into supervisory and managerial roles.
 You never know - you could be a future Chief Fire Officer!